raphaeltm/EphemereSite/_services/mentorship.md

 <div class="text-center">
     <img class="inline-block img-circle" src="{{'/images/raph.jpg'|relative_url}}" style="width: 250px" alt="Raph">
-    <h1>Hi I'm Raph, and I want to put myself out of business!</h1>
+    <h1>Hi I'm Raph, and I want to put myself out of business...</h1>
     <hr>
 </div>

-**For real.
-By teaching you how to build badass web and mobile apps.**
+**...by teaching you how to build badass web and mobile apps.**

 I can teach you how to build web sites, web apps, and mobile apps using a number of technologies, but what I like to focus on is building and deploying Python applications on Amazon's AWS infrastructure.

-I can teach you have to build APIs to make your data accessible to mobile apps, how to build cross platform applications with tools like Ionic, or FuseTools (soon), and how to create a beautiful, low cost website (like this one) using HTML, CSS, and JavaScript and static site generators like Jekyll, or Pelican.
+I can teach you how to build APIs to make your data accessible to mobile apps, how to build cross platform applications with tools like Ionic, or FuseTools (soon), and how to create a beautiful, static website (like this one) using HTML, CSS, and JavaScript and static site generators like Jekyll, or Pelican.

 There's more I can teach you too, just get in touch by <a href="#" class="drift-open-chat" data-msg="What would you like to learn?">clicking this link</a> or the button below and we'll see if I can help you out!